Red Hand of Ulster: Modern usage

-The form in common use is an open right (dexter) hand coloured red, with the fingers pointing upwards, the thumb held parallel to the fingers, and the palm facing forward.
+In modern times the Red Hand sees use by both Irish nationalists and Ulster loyalists, although is more closely associated with the latter, whose murals often centre the symbol as a focal point.
+However it is still one of the few cross-community symbols.
+The Red Hand is present in the coat of arms of five out of the nine of Ulster's counties, namely Antrim, Cavan, Londonderry, Monaghan and Tyrone.
+It also appears in the Ulster Banner, the official flag of Northern Ireland until 1973. and is used by many other official and non-official organisations throughout the province.

 The Red Hand features in other Irish clan coats of arms including the O'Donnellys, O'Cahans, the McHughs of County Galway and their fellow Connacht kinsmen the Flahertys, Dalys, Melaghlins and Kearneys.
 On the O'Neill and Donnelly coat of arms the motto is Lámh Dhearg Éireann (Red Hand of Ireland).
 The arms of the chiefs of the Scottish Clan MacNeil (of Barra) contain the Red Hand; the clan has traditionally claimed descent from Niall of the Nine Hostages.
 Many other families have used the Red Hand to highlight an Ulster ancestry.
 The head of the Guinness family, the Earl of Iveagh, has three Red Hands on his arms granted as recently as 1891.

-The Red Hand is present in the arms of a number of Ulster's counties, such as Antrim, Cavan, Londonderry, Monaghan and Tyrone.
-It also appears in the Ulster Banner, and is used by many other official and non-official organisations throughout the province.

-The arms of The Irish Society that carried out the Plantation of Ulster feature the Red Hand.
+The arms of the Irish Society that carried out the Plantation of Ulster feature the Red Hand.

-The Red Hand can be regarded as one of the very few cross-community symbols used in Northern Ireland (which makes up six of Ulster's nine counties) crossing the sectarian political divide.
-Due to its roots as a Gaelic Irish symbol, nationalist/republican groups have used (and continue to use) it—for example, the republican Irish Citizen Army, the republican National Graves Association, Belfast, the Irish Transport and General Workers Union, and GAA clubs in Ulster.
-Other organisations within the nine counties of Ulster and also supported within the political sectarian divide, use it happily in the six Ulster counties within Northern Ireland, such as the Ulster Hockey Union, these are supported from both sides of the community—nationalist and unionist.
-As the most identifiable symbol of Ulster, at the start of the 20th century it has also been used by Northern Ireland's unionists and loyalists, such as its use in the Ulster Covenant (1912) and in the arms of the Government of Northern Ireland (from 1922 and now abolished), the Ulster Banner (the former flag of the Northern Ireland government), the Ulster Volunteers and loyalist paramilitary groups based only within Northern Ireland such as the Ulster Volunteer Force and Ulster Defence Association among others.